 Hi Vijay, You have conducted a fantastic analysis and obviously it is needless to say that your stock selection approach is very much in-depth and comprehensive.

 As on 31st March 2015, Ambika Cotton Mills Ltd had fixed assets worth ₹270 cr against which it clocked a turnover of ₹483 cr which turns out to be 1.79 times.
 My understanding is that generally low asset turnovers should be backed by higher margins and higher barriers to entry.
-I am clear that margins of Ambika Cotton Mills Ltd are very superior but not too sure about barriers to entry (both of which are satisfied by Vinati Organics Ltd, which is again a low asset turnover business with high margin and high barriers business).
-Also the asset turnover, which I am counting is after the depreciated value.
-Let’s do a case with a new capital expenditure.
+I am clear that margins of Ambika Cotton Mills Ltd are very superior but not too sure about barriers to entry.
+Also, the asset turnover, which I am counting is after the depreciated value.
+Let’s do a case with new capital expenditure.

 If and only if it’s a relatively easy business to enter, then let’s try to extrapolate it to a situation of a moderate business cycle with the recently announced capex plan of ₹130 cr.